 The personal details we collect are: your personal and contact details including name, address, date of birth, company name and address (if applicable), email address and telephone numbers.
 We also collect the name and date of birth of your partner (if applicable) and any dependants (if applicable).

-A copy of this information is kept securely by HSF health plan and our technology suppliers, Microsoft Azure.
+A copy of this information is kept securely by us and our technology suppliers.

 The payment details we collect are Direct Debit or Credit Card information.
 Direct Debit or Credit Card information will be used for automatic payments to be made from the account you provide.
-A copy of this information is kept securely by HSF health plan (and temporarily by our technology suppliers Microsoft Azure).
+A copy of this information is kept securely by us (and temporarily by our technology suppliers).

 Information about your Direct Debit

-When you agree to set up a Direct Debit arrangement, the information you give to us is passed to our own bank HSBC UK and Ulster Bank Ireland for processing according to our instructions.
+When you agree to set up a Direct Debit arrangement, the information you give to us is passed to our own bank for processing according to our instructions.
 We do keep a copy.